erizov/Professor/semester_1/lecture_04_searching/interpolation_search/README.md

 1. Implement Interpolation Search from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems

 ### Short Description

-An algorithm that finds the location of a target value within a content structure.
-Addresses locating specific records, finding duplicates, and data retrieval.
+An strategy that finds the location of a target value within a content structure.
+Addresses locating specific records, finding duplicates, and content retrieval.
 Example: Finding a book in a library by searching through catalog entries.
 Operates by systematically examining elements and comparing them with the target value until a match is found or all elements are checked.

 **Key Characteristics:**
 - **Time Complexity**: Varies